Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 - Treat dispensing bottle: remove the cap off a bottle and fill it up with your dog's kibble.
 Your dog will need to move the bottle around to release the kibble.
 This may keep your dog entertained for quite some time.

 - Treasure hunt: instead of using a food bowl, make trails of food around your home so your dog will have to search and walk around.
-Also, hide some kibble around your home, under your rugs, under your dog's toys, under his food bowl etc. Be creative!
+Also, hide some kibble around your home, under your rugs, under your dog's toys, under his food bowl, etc. Be creative!

-- Muffin Tin Game: use a 12 muffin tin and place the dog's kibble in each tin, then cover with tennis balls so your dog will have to move the tennis balls in order to uncover his food.
+- Muffin Tin Game: use a 12-muffin tin and place the dog's kibble in each tin, then cover with tennis balls so your dog will have to move the tennis balls in order to uncover his food.

-- The Shell Game: get 3 plastic cups and hide his kibble under all three cups.
+- The Shell Game: get three plastic cups and hide his kibble under all three cups.
 Let your dog nose and paw them to uncover his food.
 Then, make the game more challenging, hide the treats under only one cup and see if he can guess.
-Then, further challenge by putting the treat only under a cup and moving the cups around to confuse him.
+Then, further the challenge by putting the treat only under a cup and moving the cups around to confuse him.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.